4islam/meteor-HolyQuran.site/README.md

-Setup and installation instructions.
+# Setup and installation instructions

-This project is based on Meteor framework, download and install from www.meteor.com and follow installation instructions.
+1. This project is based on Meteor framework, download and install from www.meteor.com and follow installation instructions.

-Elasticsearch backend is required.
+1. Elasticsearch backend is required.
 Install from https://www.elastic.co.

-Version used is 5.54.
+*Version used is 5.54.*

-Running instructions.
+# Running instructions.

 Go to the project folder, and run type "meteor" to run with default configuration

-Preferred IDE:
+# Preferred IDE:
 Atom

-Summary.
+# Summary
 A summary of the features of the product must mention the following

-Holy Qu'ran Advance Search Bundle
+*Holy Qu'ran Advance Search Bundle
-Project Version: 2.1
+*Project Version: 2.1
-Project Description:
+*Project Description:
-Project Dependencies:
+*Project Dependencies:
  Requires following projects in HQVC group:
-- Artifacts
+**Artifacts

  Uses the following as well, but can be run in test mode without the following:
-- iFrame
+**iFrame

-References:
+# References:

 Deployed Link:
- HolyQuran.site
+*HolyQuran.site